Title IX (Sexual Harassment and Misconduct): Your Rights and How to Make a Report

 Christanna Campus, Room A23

-After normal business hours, members of the campus community should report alleged violations of this Policy to 911 or to their local Sheriff’s Office or Police Department (contact information is included in this Policy).
+After normal business hours, members of the campus community should report alleged violations of this Policy to Campus Security at 434-736-2055 (John H. Daniel Campus) or 434-949-1040 (Christanna Campus) or by leaving a voicemail or email for the Title IX Coordinator.

 H. Handling of Reports and Investigations.

 The Title IX Coordinator will assist members of the campus community in reporting incidents to law enforcement authorities upon request.
 When allowable under Virginia law, the Title IX Coordinator will request the consent of the complainant (or alleged victim if different from the complainant) to report incidents of alleged sexual violence that occur on campus property to law enforcement.
 Under Virginia law, the College may determine that the disclosure of information to local law enforcement regarding the alleged incident of sexual violence, including personally identifiable information, is necessary to protect the health or safety of the complainant or other individuals.
 The College also is required to notify the local Commonwealth’s Attorney of alleged incidents of sexual violence that constitute a felony.

 1. Individuals may be concerned about their privacy when they report a possible violation of this Policy.
 The College has a responsibility to end conduct that violates this Policy, prevent its recurrence, and address its discriminatory effects.
 For this reason, some College employees may not keep secret any report of sexual violence, domestic violence, dating violence, or stalking.
 The College expects employees to treat information they learn concerning incidents of reported violations of this Policy with respect and with as much privacy as possible.
 College employees must share such information only with those College and law enforcement officials who must be informed of the information pursuant to this Policy.